top of page

 FREE Veterans program.

-Mustangs of Service is a Veterans program run by the Mustang Adoption Academy - a 501(c)3 non-profit.
-The mission of the program is to pair Mustangs & Veterans, and help both assimilate into (or back into) domestic life through Equine Assisted Services and Brain-based Horsemanship.
+The mission of the program is to pair Mustangs & Veterans, and help both assimilate into (or back into) domestic life through Equine Assisted Learning & Healing Services, using the principles of brain-based horsemanship.

 There is NO COST to our Veterans to participate in the MOS program.